Jose Siri Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in MLB.
+- The Mariners pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the top team ERA among all MLB pitching staffs (3.74).
+- The Mariners' 3.76 team ERA ranks second across all MLB pitching staffs.

-- The Mariners give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (158 total, 1.1 per game).

-- In his last appearance on Monday, the righty tossed five innings against the Cincinnati Reds, allowing five earned runs while surrendering four hits.
+- The righty's last time out was on Tuesday against the Cincinnati Reds, when he tossed five innings, surrendering one earned run while allowing seven hits.

-- In 14 games this season, the 23-year-old has a 4.50 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .230 to opposing hitters.
+- In 21 games this season, the 25-year-old has amassed an ERA of 3.83, with 8.1 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.